ncatlab/nlab-content/pages/3/8/5/3/3583/content.md

 >([[Zoran Skoda|Zoran]]: we should find an exact reference from EGA or so for the descent for affine schemes).

 Moreover this has also a crystalline version: **crystals of affine schemes**.
-This corresponds to a nonlinear version of D-modules, called **D-schemes** .
+This corresponds to a nonlinear version of D-modules, called **D-schemes** (also called [[diffieties]] by Vinogradov).
 As D-modules correspond to solutions of systems of linear differential equations, D-schemes correspond to systems of nonlinear ones.
 One has also analytic version (analytic D-spaces).

 ## Related entries and references

 * [[Grothendieck connection]], [[D-module]]

 * Notes in Gaitsgory's seminar [pdf](http://www.math.harvard.edu/~gaitsgde/grad_2009/SeminarNotes/Nov17-19%28Crystals%29.pdf)

+* Beilinson, Drinfeld, Chiral Algebras contains a section on D-schemes.